Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

 ## Description

-Validate that the system is health
+Validate that the system is healthy.

 ## Procedure